storts2/MoggersFrontend/README.md

 In previous years, we used an Excel spreadsheet to display player and team statistics.
 This year, I wanted to replace the spreadsheet with a website that presents the same information in a cleaner, simpler, and more user-friendly interface.

-The frontend was built with React and TypeScript and is responsible for displaying player statistics, team statistics, and season information through an easy-to-navigate UI.

 ## Features
 - Player of the match
 - Team form